kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 ### The DataFrameIterator

-The `DataFrameIterator` is what we use to perform dataframe transformations and computations.
+The `DataFrameIterator` is what we use to perform transformations and computations.
 The `DataFrameIterator` is of the following type:

 ```
 pub struct DataFrameIterator<'a, I, T: 'a>